Canibek Giray: Fighting the Persians

 Around 1616 the sultan ordered Jannibek to fight the Persians (Ottoman–Safavid War (1603–1618)).
 During his absence his brother Devlet was in charge of Crimea.
 Crossing north of the Caucasus he became involved with his son-in-law, Ish-Terek, Bey of the Great Nogai Horde.
 Ish-Terek had declared himself a direct subject of the sultan.
 Previously the Nogais had recognized the supremacy of the Crimeans just as the Crimeans recognized the supremacy of the Turks.
 He also proposed a Nogai-Turkish attack of Astrakhan, which the Turks refused.
 When Ish-Terek claimed to be the khan's equal, Jannibeg moved against him and Ish-Terek fled for protection of the Russian governor of Astrakhan.
 Instead of following him, the khan attacked his Kabardian allies.
 When he then tried to cross the passes of Dagestan to Persia he found them blocked by the Nogais, Kabardians and Kumyks whom he had offended.
 Seeing no way to break through, the khan returned to Crimea in shame.

-The following year the troops were transported by ship across the Black Sea from Kaffa to Trabzon and then marched east across the Trans-Causasus.
+The following year the troops were transported by ship across the Black Sea from Kaffa to Trabzon and then marched east across the Trans-Caucasus.
 The result was a disaster for the Turco-Crimean side.
 The begs of the Shirin and Mansur clans were killed, the khan's advisor Bek-Ata was captured and the Crimeans lost at least 8000 men.
 The Turks blamed the Crimeans and the Crimeans blamed Shahin Giray who was helping the Persians.